THE 2014 LOCAL EQUINE ACTIVITIES LISTING/CALENDAR IS NOW POSTED!

 Compilation and posting of the Local Equine Activities Calendar (a free publication listing all local equestrian activities, all disciplines included)

-Annual winter pot luck dinner and summer BBQ, and other social gatherings
+Annual winter pot luck dinner, summer BBQ, holiday Yankee Swap, and other social gatherings

 Mounted and/or unmounted clinics for members only